symbioticfi/rewards/README.md

 **[Symbiotic Protocol](https://symbiotic.fi) is an extremely flexible and permissionless shared security system.**

-This repository contains a Symbiotic Staker Rewards Distributor interface, its default implementation, and a default Operator Rewards Distributor.
+This repository contains a Symbiotic Staker Rewards interface, its default implementation, and a default Operator Rewards.

 ## Technical Documentation